kezenator/adventofcode/README.md

    Didn't do anything until I got home.
 3. Christmas party.
 No work done.
 Found this puzzle very boring.
 4. Busy Saturday doing things.
 Totally missed 3PM.
+5. Busy Sunday doing lots of wood-working making Christmas presents - see https://github.com/kezenator/pico-lamp.
+Made it upstairs in time for 3PM but pretty tired and hungry.
+   Got really tripped up about not considering diagonals in part 1.
+   Annoyed my Line class didn't already have "points_on_line()" method.
+   Pretty slow.
+Not particularly impressed with this result - but stil under 1000th for part 2.
+I thought this puzzle was a little bit of fun.